VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 you can't move that chessboard if you want that the bot works perfectly otherwise you have to reclick the button.

+Once You have selected the engine level and clicked the button "load lichess account" you cannot change the bot level